 Philadelphia is a vibrant, diverse city known for its commitment to community service and education.
 City Year Philly is proud to be a part of this mission, with 200 AmeriCorps members supporting over 10,000 students in schools throughout the city.

 While Philadelphia is widely known for being a vibrant center for academia, business, tech and medicine, some students in the city face significant systemic inequities every day.
 District-wide, more than 70% of students participate in a state assistance program (SNAP, healthcare or foster care).

 The opportunity to do City Year is unmatched.
 It serves as a leadership program and a social program, while also doing great things in the community.
 It’s a life-builder.

 A close-knit community with ample opportunities to develop meaningful personal and professional relationships, Philadelphia is an ideal place to serve.

 We partner with teachers and principals to ensure that students develop strong skills that will help prepare them for college, career and civic life.
-We serve in 19 Philadelphia Public Schools, supporting 12,000 students.
+We serve in schools in neighborhoods throughout Philadelphia, supporting over 10,000 students annually.
 AmeriCorps members also forge positive, caring relationships with students, as mentors and help create an environment where students can build on their strengths, take risks in their learning and feel connected to their school.

 By engaging students, families and community organizations, City Year helps the Philadelphia School District achieve its mission of providing the civil right of every child in Philadelphia to an excellent public-school education and ensuring that all children graduate from high school ready to succeed.